Understanding Plan Rotation in AutoCAD

 Q1: How can I reset my viewport after rotation?

-To reset your viewport to the original orientation, select the viewport, right-click, and choose Reset View
+To reset your viewport to the original orientation, select the viewport, right-click, and choose Reset View.
+You can also adjust the UCS back to its original state.

 Q2: Can I rotate multiple viewports at once?